Case Study April 2017

 Success by the numbers.

 Beck & Stone began marketing First Things to online audiences in February of 2016.
-In May 2017, First Things reported 2,386 new subscribers thanks to marketing of the introductory offer online.
-Within five months, First Things broke even on the cost of Beck & Stone’s marketing services.
+Within a year, First Things reported 2,173 new subscribers thanks to marketing of the introductory offer online.
+After five months of marketing, First Things broke even and Beck & Stone’s services paid for itself.
 The remainder of Beck & Stone’s yearlong marketing efforts led to a decrease in the cost of logistics for the publication and helped offset the deficit of offering subscriptions at a lower price point.

 Thanks to Beck & Stone’s proactive approach to client relationships and the company’s talented multidisciplinary staff, First Things proves that traditional publications cannot only just survive, but in fact, thrive in the digital age.